nolus-protocol/oracle-price-feeder/README.md

 ## Running service

-Running the service is done through the command below, which requires you to pass it the mnemonic of the key that will be used.
+Running the service is done through the command below, which requires you to pass the mnemonic of the key that will be used.

-* Feeder; one of the following options:
+* Feeder - one of the following options:
   * ```shell
     echo $MNEMONIC | docker run -i -a stdin --add-host \
       host.docker.internal:host-gateway market-data-feeder